 HBO encourages industry adoption of the IETF BCP 47 languages standard and, in the spirit of industry collaboration, granted MESA the rights to publish HBO’s work and continue the efforts LMT Working Committee.

 If you are interested in participating in MESA’s LMT Working Group CLICK HERE to apply.
 Chaired by Yonah Levenson, Metadata Strategy and Terminology Governance at WarnerMedia, the group meets regularly to further the efforts of this initiative.

 Next steps include:

-- Defining and documenting the policies and procedures for adding new languages
+- Partnering with SMPTE to define and document the policies and procedures for adding new languages including validation services

 - Updating LMT 3.1 with additional languages

-- Inform other standards organizations including EIDR, ISDCF, and MovieLabs to strengthen LMT and support adoption
+- Partner with other standards organizations including EIDR, ISDCF, and MovieLabs to strengthen LMT and support adoption

 For additional information, or to learn more, contact Mary Yurkovic, Director, MESA’s Smart Content Council, via email: [email protected]